Donald Trump and antisemitism: Jewish voters who support Democrats "disloyal"

 On August 20, 2019, after a reporter asked "Should there be any change in U.S. aid to Israel?", Donald Trump stated within his answer, "And I think any Jewish people that vote for a Democrat, I think it shows either a total lack of knowledge or great disloyalty."
 Trump counterposed the Democratic Party to the Republican Party, which he represented.
-The utterance caused outrage, shock and disdain from Jewish leaders and citizens in the United States.
+The utterance caused outrage, shock, and disdain from Jewish leaders and citizens in the United States.
 They claimed that the president was perpetuating antisemitic stereotypes.
-Democratic presidential candidate Bernie Sanders responded at a campaign rally in Iowa City, "I am a proud Jewish person, and I have no concerns about voting Democratic.
-And in fact, I intend to vote for a Jewish man to become the next president of the United States."
+Democratic presidential candidate Bernie Sanders responded at a campaign rally in Iowa City, Iowa, "I am a proud Jewish person, and I have no concerns about voting Democratic.
+And, in fact, I intend to vote for a Jewish man to become the next president of the United States."

 Dinner with Nick Fuentes and Kanye West

 On November 22, 2022, Trump had a private dinner at Mar-a-Lago with Ye (formerly known as Kanye West), who brought Nick Fuentes along with him.
 Fuentes is a prominent Holocaust denier and antisemite, and Ye had made widely reported antisemitic comments during the months before the dinner.
-Trump later stated that he hadn't known of Fuentes' beliefs; however, in discussing the dinner, Trump did not condemn his guests' antisemitism.
+Trump later stated that he had not known of Fuentes's beliefs; however, in discussing the dinner, Trump did not condemn his guests' antisemitism.
 Both Republicans and Democrats criticized his choice to dine with them.

 Claim that Jewish Democrats hate Israel and their religion

 On March 18, 2024, Trump was criticized for claiming "any Jewish person that votes for Democrats hates their religion", and that "they hate everything about Israel, and they should be ashamed of themselves because Israel will be destroyed".
-Following mounting criticism from Jewish groups, Trump's campaign responded that "Trump is right", and that the Democratic Party "has turned into a full-blown anti-Israel, antisemitic, pro-terrorist cabal".
+Following mounting criticism from Jewish groups, Trump's campaign responded that "Trump is right" and that the Democratic Party "has turned into a full-blown anti-Israel, antisemitic, pro-terrorist cabal".
 Jonathan Greenblatt of the Anti-Defamation League called Trump's comments "defamatory and patently false".
 Chief executive Amy Spitalnick of the Jewish Council for Public Affairs claimed that Trump was "further normalizing dangerous antisemites".
 Trump's claims were accused of evoking an antisemitic trope that Jews have a 'dual loyalty' and are more loyal to Israel than to their own countries.
 Trump's comments echoed previous comments he made during his presidency by accusing Jews who vote for Democrats as "disloyal".
 Following his initial comments on March 18, Trump repeatedly accused Jews who voted or intended to vote for Joe Biden of betraying their religious and cultural identities.

-Kamala Harris' campaign and several non-partisan Jewish organizations criticized Trump's comments during an antisemitism conference on September 19 where he stated that "if I don't win this election" then "the Jewish people would have a lot to do with a loss" and continued criticizing liberal Jews for "voting for the enemy" by claiming the Democratic party had a "hold, or curse" on Jewish Americans.
+Kamala Harris's campaign and several non-partisan Jewish organizations criticized Trump's comments during an antisemitism conference on September 19 where he stated that "if I don't win this election" then "the Jewish people would have a lot to do with a loss" and continued criticizing liberal Jews for "voting for the enemy" by claiming the Democratic party had a "hold, or curse" on Jewish Americans.